-Since then, Kimberly’s books have appeared on the USA Today, Amazon, Borders, and Bookscan bestseller lists, and have been translated into more than a dozen languages.
+Since then, Kimberly’s books have appeared on the USA Today, Amazon, Borders, and Bookscan bestseller lists, won multiple awards, and have been translated into more than two dozen languages.
 (And, yes, that’s really cool.)

 Fast Facts about Kimberly:

 - Sold first book (The Secret Mistress Arrangement) to Harlequin Mills and Boon’s Modern Heat in May 2008.